jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

       self.assertEqual(classes.ClassWithAttributes.a_set, set)
       self.assertEqual(classes.ClassWithAttributes.a_dictionary, dict)

-the terminal shows an :doc:`AttributeError`
+the terminal shows an :doc:`/exceptions/AttributeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^